 The elective courses

 The dissertation is an individual project of original scientific work.
 The subject is chosen from a list of topics suggested by a faculty member, who acts as a supervisor.
 Alternatively, students may choose a research-based dissertation of 12 months duration.
-In this case, a reduction in tuition fees may be awarded.

 The students will have the chance to participate in seminars on various subjects related to Bioeconomy (e.g. biosafety and biorisk assessment subjects, biofuel production, environmental bio-indicators, biomass use in the energy systems etc.).
-A certificate of attendance will be provided to participants.

 Students’ Selected Coursework